What is breast reduction?

 No more back/neck complaints

-What can I expect after a breast reduction?
+What can I expect after having had a breast reduction done?